JuliaLang/julia/doc/manual/control-flow.rst

     julia> f(-1)
     0.0 + 1.0im

+It is important to note that in real code computing this function, one would compare ``x`` to zero instead of catching an exception.
+The exception is much slower than simply comparing and branching.

 ``try/catch`` statements also allow the ``Exception`` to be saved in a variable.
 In this contrived example, the following example calculates the square root of the second element of ``x`` if ``x`` is indexable, otherwise